-The ending of Trump’s presidency echoes the beginning — with a lie
+Analysis | The ending of Trump’s presidency echoes the beginning — with a lie

 Trump began his political career with the mendacious claim of birtherism — the racist lie that former president Barack Obama was not born in the United States — as part of an effort to delegitimize his predecessor.
 And he is ending his political career amid false allegations that President-elect Joe Biden won the election only because it was somehow rigged or stolen — part of an effort to delegitimize his successor.

-In 2016, despite his electoral college victory, Trump entered office baselessly claiming the election had been rigged, and even set up a presidential commission, co-chaired by Vice President Pence, to examine the voter fraud he claimed had cost him the popular vote.
-The commission was ultimately disbanded amid accusations of false claims, and after finding no evidence of widespread voter fraud.
+In 2016, despite his electoral college victory, Trump entered office baselessly claiming the election had been rigged and even set up a presidential commission, co-chaired by Vice President Pence, to examine the voter fraud he claimed had cost him the popular vote.
+The commission was ultimately disbanded amid accusations of false claims and after finding no evidence of widespread voter fraud.

-Now, Trump is still claiming widespread voter fraud, despite no evidence, and has refused to concede to Biden or begin the formal transition process.
+Now, Trump is still claiming widespread voter fraud despite no evidence and has refused to concede to Biden or begin the formal transition process.
 The delay not only threatens to undermine public trust in democratic institutions, but could also have grave national security ramifications.

-On Sunday, Trump tweeted that Biden only “won because the Election was Rigged,” and called mail-in voting “a sick joke,” before backtracking less than two hours later on even that faint nod at a concession.
+On Sunday, Trump tweeted that Biden “won because the Election was Rigged” and called mail-in voting “a sick joke,” before backtracking less than two hours later on even that faint nod at a concession.

 “RIGGED ELECTION.
 WE WILL WIN!”
 Trump wrote, in a duo of tweets.
 “He only won in the eyes of the FAKE NEWS MEDIA.
 I concede NOTHING!
 We have a long way to go.
 This was a RIGGED ELECTION!”

-“The common thread is these are all attacks on objective reality and facts, whether you’re talking about rigging the election or crowd sizes of the nature of the public challenges in front of us,” said Tim O’Brien, a senior columnist for Bloomberg Opinion and a Trump biographer who is critical of the president.
+“The common thread is, these are all attacks on objective reality and facts, whether you’re talking about rigging the election or crowd sizes of the nature of the public challenges in front of us,” said Tim O’Brien, a senior columnist for Bloomberg Opinion and a Trump biographer who is critical of the president.
 “It is a core operating principle of Trumpism.
 If you constantly attack objective reality, you are left as the only trustworthy source of information, which is one of his goals for his relationship with his supporters — that they should believe no one else but him.”

-Many in Trump’s orbit say he ran for the White House wanting to see if he could win the presidency — but not actually prepared for the hard work of governing.
+Many in Trump’s orbit say he ran for the White House wanting to see whether he could win the presidency — but not actually prepared for the hard work of governing.
 Now, as he exits, he has largely abdicated many of his governing responsibilities.

 Since the election was called for Biden, Trump has spent the past two weekends golfing at his private course in Virginia.
-And he has all but given up trying to manage the deadly coronavirus pandemic, which has killed more than 245,000 Americans and sickened millions more on his watch.
+And he has all but given up trying to manage the coronavirus pandemic, which has killed more than 245,000 Americans and sickened millions more on his watch.
 Despite being on track to lose more than a quarter-million Americans before he leaves the White House, the president has not attended a coronavirus task force meeting in many months.

 Scaramucci said Trump’s lack of vision on handling the pandemic is consistent with his overall disinterest in governing.
 “There’s been no formulation or strategy, whether it’s the coronavirus, the economy, our national security interests, who we are as Americans — there’s been nothing,” he said.
 “So now he’s leaving with no formulation or strategy.”